Kindergarten on a School Site

 It’s important for school students to have open outdoor spaces to enjoy for learning and recreation.
 The school space which has been required for the interim kindergarten will be returned to the school as soon as we are able.

-The interim kindergarten facility will include two kindergarten rooms offering 66 places for local 3- and 4-year-old children.
-It will also include a Maternal and Child Health room, a dedicated outdoor learning space and dedicated play areas for exclusive kindergarten use.
+The interim kindergarten facility includes 2 kindergarten rooms offering 66 places for local 3- and 4-year-old children.
+It also includes a Maternal and Child Health room, a dedicated outdoor learning space and dedicated play areas for exclusive kindergarten use.

-The permanent facility will have three rooms offering 99 local kindergarten places.
-The extra places will help better meet the increased demand expected for kindergarten services in the local area and support the delivery of free kinder for 3- and 4-year-olds across Victoria from 2023.
+The permanent facility has 3 rooms offering 99 local kindergarten places.
+The extra places help better meet the increased demand expected for kindergarten services in the local area and support the delivery of free kinder for 3- and 4-year-olds across Victoria from 2023.

-A kindergarten service will begin operating at the interim site from Term 1, 2023.
+A kindergarten service began operating at the interim site from Term 1, 2023.

 How do I enrol my child?

-Kindergarten applications are allocated by Moonee Valley City Council through a .
-For further information relating to this process, please contact the Moonee Valley City Council Central Registration Team by email or call .
+Kindergarten applications are allocated by Moonee Valley City Council through a Central Registration Service .
+For further information relating to this process, please contact the Moonee Valley City Council Central Registration Team by email firstname.lastname@example.org or call 9343 8888.

 Kindergartens built using modular construction are an efficient solution for delivering quality buildings in short timeframes.